A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Preliminaries

 However, a key limitation of this method is that it only provides an "existence" guarantee for the aforementioned bound: although for any $c$, there exists some $\lambda_0$ such that the inequality holds, the model does not provide a concrete correspondence between $\lambda_0$ and the parameters $c$ or the attack resource $t$.
 Furthermore, it is impossible to infer the security parameters that should be used in a practical system from the expected upper limit of $\epsilon$.
 Therefore, in practical deployment and system design, asymptotic security often struggles to provide direct guidance for parameter selection \cite{bellare1997concrete,rogaway2004practice}.

-\subsection{Concrete Security}
+\subsection{Concrete security}

-Unlike asymptotic security, the Concrete Security approach is not satisfied with considering the limiting situation of $\epsilon(\lambda,t)$ with respect to the security parameter $\lambda$; instead, it directly provides an explicit expression for the adversary's success probability $\epsilon(\lambda, t)$ given specific resource constraints.
+Unlike asymptotic security, the concrete security approach is not satisfied with considering the limiting situation of $\epsilon(\lambda,t)$; instead, it directly provides an explicit expression for the adversary's success probability $\epsilon(\lambda, t)$ given specific resource constraints.
 This model was first systematically proposed by Bellare et al. in their security analysis of symmetric encryption \cite{bellare1997concrete} and is widely used for the security evaluation of practical cryptographic protocols.

 In concrete security analysis, the maximum resource limit $t_{\mathrm{max}}$ for the adversary and the maximum tolerable success probability $\epsilon_{\mathrm{max}}$ are usually preset.
 Then, under the constraint that